JohnnyCiepiela/yaun-creator-tool/README.md

 # yaun-creator-tool
 Creator tool to extract tags from YouTube videos.
+And do some other stuff too.

 # Plan for the tool
 I'll probably use React and TypeScript for the frontend, and it will be deployed on GitHub Pages.